nypublicradio/unettest/docs/blog/unettest.md

 Why not mock them?

-The only thing matters about Monolith here is that it is called with `/api/v1/important_update/mycrazyval` and the only important thing about the Microservice is that it is invoked at the same time, but with `/new/api/update?value=mycrazyval`.
+The only thing that matters about Monolith here is that it is called with `/api/v1/important_update/mycrazyval` and the only important thing about Microservice is that it is invoked at the same time, but with `/new/api/update?value=mycrazyval`.